project-argonaut/argonaut-core/README.md

 =============
 [![Build Status](https://travis-ci.org/project-argonaut/argonaut-core.svg?branch=master)](https://travis-ci.org/project-argonaut/argonaut-core)
 This plugin is the core of the argonaut rpg system it will handle the following:
-- Module Loading
+- Modules
 - Regions
 - Quests
 - NPCs
+- Custom HP Values
+- Abilities
-- Custom Damage and Abilities
+- Custom Systems
+    - Mana
+    - Stamina
+    - Fury
-- General API
+- Classes

 Argonaut is currently in development, so please be patient as these features slowly find their way into the system!